 These two factors were the reason I booked tickets to Tromso without thinking twice.
 As it turned out, it was the best booking in my life.
 Upon arrival in Norway, I learned for a few days how to live again.
-I got used to a quick day, to be more precise, not a day but a grey day, which lasts two hours at the most.
+I got used to a short day, to be more precise, not a day but a grey day, which lasted two hours at the most.
 I learned about new mobile apps for predicting the aurora borealis and the best places around Tromso to observe it.

 How to get to Tromso?

 The fastest, easiest and cheapest way to get there is by plane.
 Flights to Norway from European cities are cheap.
 I flew to Tromso by WizzAir from Luton Airport, an hour away from London.
 The flight took about 2 hours.
-You can find the cheapest tickets to Tromso by using well-known flight search engines like Skyscanner, Expedia or Kayak.
+You can find the cheapest tickets to Tromso by using well-known flight search engines like Skyscanner, Expedia, or Kayak.
 I paid about 50 Euro round trip for my ticket.
 Cheap!

 On arrival in Tromso